 Our Analysis and Test Results

-While the Vitamix 12-cup leaves a little to be desired in the chopping realm, it holds up to most of its competitors.
-During our testing, we chopped a plethora of different foods, from watery onions to dry nuts.
-We paid special attention to the evenness and preciseness of the chop.
+While the Vitamix 12-cup leaves a bit to be desired in the chopping realm, it holds up to most of its competitors.
+We chopped a plethora of different foods during our testing, from watery onions to dry nuts.
+We paid particular attention to the evenness and preciseness of the chop.

-The pulse button starts a little slow when compared to some of the Vitamix's competitors.
-It also stops slowly when working with a large amount of something or with more dense foods.
+The pulse button starts a little slow compared to some of the Vitamix's competitors.
+It also stops slowly when working with a large amount of something or denser foods.
 The first vegetable we attempted to chop was a juicy onion.
 The Vitamix performs very well here.
-It takes roughly four short pulses to completely chop the onion; however, the chop is more of a mince.
+It takes roughly four short pulses to chop the onion completely; however, the chop is more of a mince.
 The results are crisp and unmutilated, but the size of the pieces varies a bit from minced to bite-size.

 The almonds rendered a different result.
-After six pulses, there is a lot of nut dust, and the almonds are chopped rather unevenly.
-However, it does a great job of ensuring that every nut is chopped and no whole nuts are left behind, which is an issue we experienced with many other food processors.
+After six pulses, there is a lot of nut dust, and the almonds are chopped somewhat unevenly.
+However, it does a great job of ensuring that every nut is chopped and no whole nuts are left behind, which is an issue we experienced with other models in our review of top-ranked food processors.

-During our mixing test, we tried making pizza dough, mayonnaise, and pie crust.
+We tried making pizza dough, mayonnaise, and pie crust during our mixing test.
 When compared to other options in our test suite, its performance is average — it gets the job done.

 For our first test, we tried mixing pizza dough.
-This is truly where the Vitamix 12-cup shines.
+This test is truly where the Vitamix 12-cup shines.
 It handles like an absolute champ.
-The general design of the blade and shaft allow for everything to be mixed to completion without any sticky bits hanging on the sides or top of the bowl, so much so that you barely even have to wash the top.
-The pie crust, like the pizza dough, mixes well and provides great elasticity.
+The general blade and shaft design allow everything to mix to completion without sticky bits hanging on the bowl — so much so that you barely have to wash the top.
+The pie crust also mixes well and provides great elasticity.

-Trying to make mayonnaise, on the other hand, was a different story.
+On the other hand, trying to make mayonnaise was a different story.
 It feels as though the blades do not whip fast enough to fluff up the egg, although the lemon and egg do mix quite nicely.

 We whipped up some hummus, nut butter, tomato sauce, and applesauce during our pureeing testing.
-It works very well across the board, with the exception of applesauce.
+It works very well across the board, except for applesauce.
 We also tested how leakproof each processor is through a water test.
-The rubber seal and tightly fitting lid of the Vitamix results in a completely leak-free appliance.
+The rubber seal and tightly fitting lid of the Vitamix result in a completely leak-free appliance.

 The Vitamix 12-Cup stops automatically after two and a half minutes, at which point your hummus will be practically done.
 It provides a nice, smooth consistency, just shy of what you might purchase in a grocery store.

 Nut butter can be difficult for food processors to blend successfully, but this model knocked it out of the park.
-After roughly six minutes, the Vitamix 12-Cup produces a smooth and creamy butter, with almost no extra splatter on the walls and lid.
-You are also left with no chunks or unpureed pieces.
+After roughly six minutes, the Vitamix 12-Cup produces a smooth and creamy butter, with almost no extra splatter on the walls and lid and no chunks or unpureed pieces.